-is an honest account of the process of becoming self aware and sober through determination and imagination.
-Her detached view of reality is grounded by her soulful raw vocals.
+Courtney’s lyrics paint a detached view of reality that is grounded by her raw, soulful, and often vibrato vocals.
 Courtney approaches songwriting from a poetic and melodic perspective; the result is transportive, feminine and earnest.

 In October 2018 Courtney recorded a 3-track Christmas EP with The 83rd including one original song ‘New York Christmas Blues’ featuring her band.
 The original song playfully discusses the commercial aspects of Christmas before reminding us all of the joy that spending time with loved ones can bring.
 It is a direct reminder of how cultural wellness is dependent on true human connection.
 The track captures a raw and muddy sound reminiscent of a classic 1960's rock band or a Ray Charles Album.

 In 2017 Courtney embarked on her first tour of the US west coast where she played classic venues such as The Mint - Los Angeles, The Hard Rock Hotel - Palm Springs, and Cafe International on the Haight - San Francisco.
-The same year, she released a rough-cut mixtape of her original songs and sound samples she collected from her travels called 'Astral Spectrology' and her first works of published poetry in '102 Haiku Journal'.
+The same year, she released a rough-cut mixtape of her original songs layered between sound samples she collected on her travels called 'Astral Spectrology' and her first works of published poetry in '102 Haiku Journal'.